anandojha/PySTARC/examples/thrombin_thrombomodulin/README.md

 sbatch submit_SLURM_multi_GPUs.sh              # Submit on multiple GPUs
 ```

-## Once simulation finishes, the following files will be generated with 1 GPU
+## Once the simulation finishes, the following files will be generated with 1 GPU
 ```
 bd_sims/
 ├── bd_1/                         Directory of the single GPU run